belozierov/SwiftCoroutine/README.md

 coroutine {
     //your custom extension that returns CoFuture<Data>
     let future = URLSession.shared.getData(with: url)
-    //await result that suspends coroutine and not block the thread let data = try future.await()
+    //await result that suspends coroutine and does not block the thread let data = try future.await()
     //coroutine is performed on the main thread, that's why we can set the image in UIImageView self.imageView.image = UIImage(data: data)